charlieegan3/personal-website/source/blog/2013-01-28-trigger-happy.html.markdown

 This is the first review I’ve done on here for quite a while - here’s my take on [IFTTT](https://ifttt.com/). [+IFTTT](http://plus.google.com/109525093279809082285) is an online automation service that brings together many online applications.
 Before I begin there is some IFTTT jargon that you should know:

   * Channel: An application that you have ‘linked’.
   * Trigger: An event that a Channel has. _e.g.
-'New Mail Recived’._
+'New Mail Received’._
   * Action: A task that a Channel can complete automatically.
   * Recipe: A combination of a Trigger and an Action.